 heroku buildpacks:add https://github.com/HiMamaInc/heroku-buildpack-imagemagick-heif --index 1 --app HEROKU_APP_NAME

-The binary in this repo was built in a heroku:16 docker image running in a local dev environment.
+The binaries in this repo were built with Heroku Docker images running in a local dev environment.
 The tar file was then copied into the

 /build directory in this repo and is used by the compile script.

 To build the binary for a specific Heroku stack (for example, Heroku 16), run:

 $ make build-heroku-16

 Check the currently supported versions.

 The binary files will be updated in the